karlnyr/Genome_Analysis_Karl_Nyren/Genome_Analysis_Project/Lab_Notes/Lab_Notes.md

 ## Day-16-05-2019

 My htseq succeeded but due to a faulty conversion of my annotation I needed to borrow a script that a friend had used to convert gbk to gtf.
 Now I have correctly assigned "gene_id" columns, so ht-seq should be successful.

+## Day-22-05-2019

+When interpreting and analysing the differential expression I concluded that there was an abnormal amount of hypothetical proteins that where the ones overexpressed.
+Neither did I find the cluster complex that they went further in analysis in the paper, the purine chain proteins, which indicates that either my annotation or my alignment is faulty.
+This can either be due to the fact that I did not have a complete assembly from the get go, thus I decided to go further and complete the asembly with the help of spades and the nanopore and illumina short-reads.
+After the assembly I will redo the annotation again with prokka and then realign the transcript reads to the new assembly with another aligner, bowtie2, which was used in the paper.
+Hopefully this will yield a better result.